vikesh19991/zvks_ea_reference/Filters.md

 # @Consumption.hidden:true
-Parameters marked with @Consumption.hidden: true should mandatorily have @Consumption.derivation annotations to derive values at runtime.
+Parameters marked with @Consumption.hidden: true should mandatorily have @Consumption.derivation or @Environment.systemField annotations to derive values at runtime.

 Also, binding value used for derivation should also have @Consumption.derivation annotation to ensure the derivation logic, as the values derivation will takes place in a chain for all the CDS View parameter depending on their dependency on each other.